South Africa Garden Route Motorcycle Tour

 • On arrival at the start of the tour, you will be required to sign the local motorcycle rental agreement and provide your credit details as a guarantee against damage.

-Your contract for motorcycle rental is with Motorrad Executive Rentals and not with us and you must comply with their terms and conditions for rental.
-We act as agent for Motorrad Executive Rentals, and on arrival you will be required to sign the local motorcycle rental contract.
+Your contract for motorcycle rental is with the local rental provider and not with us and you must comply with their terms and conditions for rental.
+We act as agent for the motorcycle rental provider, and on arrival you will be required to sign the local motorcycle rental contract.
 You can request a copy of these terms and conditions from us by contacting us in advance.
 You must provide the local provider with valid credit card details with sufficient credit limit as a guarantee against damages up to the insurance excess.
 Motorcycles will not be released unless you have a valid credit card that will authorise the damage excess amount.
 Please note that on rare occasions the local provider may need to substitute your choice of motorcycle for something equivalent.

 Not Included